What Is a Home Warranty? Understanding the Basics

 Monthly and Annual Premiums

-Home warranty costs in 2026 average $30 to $100 per month, translating to annual costs between $350 and $900 for standard coverage.
-The variation depends on several factors: your home's size, geographic location, the breadth of coverage you select, and the specific provider you choose.
+Home warranty costs in 2026 average around $67 to $73 per month according to recent industry surveys, translating to roughly $800 to $900 per year for typical coverage.
+Plans range broadly from about $28 to $191 per month depending on home size, location, the breadth of coverage you select, and the specific provider you choose.

-Appliance-only or systems-only plans cost less ($400-$650 annually), while comprehensive plans covering both systems and appliances range from $500 to $1,200 per year.
+Appliance-only or systems-only plans cost less ($400 to $650 annually), while comprehensive plans covering both systems and appliances range from $700 to $1,200 per year.
 Enhanced plans with add-ons like pools, roofs, or septic systems can reach $1,200 to $1,500 annually.
 Larger homes with more systems and appliances cost more to cover than smaller homes or condos.
+Compare the three main home warranty plan types to see which fits your budget.

 Service Call Fees and Additional Costs

-Every time you file a claim and a technician visits your home, you'll pay a service call fee between $75 and $150, regardless of whether the repair is approved or how much the actual repair costs.
-This fee functions similarly to a copay in health insurance—it's your out-of-pocket expense for accessing coverage.
+Every time you file a claim and a technician visits your home, you'll pay a service call fee between $75 and $150 (averaging about $108 in 2026), regardless of whether the repair is approved or how much the actual repair costs.
+This fee functions similarly to a copay in health insurance.
+It's your out-of-pocket expense for accessing coverage.

-Most providers offer repair guarantees, meaning you won't pay a second service fee if the same issue recurs within 30-60 days after the initial repair.
+Most providers offer repair guarantees, meaning you won't pay a second service fee if the same issue recurs within 30 to 60 days after the initial repair.
 However, if you have multiple unrelated breakdowns in a short period (a water heater failure one week and a refrigerator malfunction the next), you'll pay separate service fees for each incident.

 Coverage Limits and Exclusions

 Coverage limits vary significantly by provider and plan type.
-Some companies cap payouts per system (for example, $6,500 for HVAC repairs or unlimited electrical work), while others set aggregate annual limits on total claims across all covered items.
+Many 2026 contracts now disclose per-item caps more explicitly (often $1,500 to $5,000 per covered item, with some companies capping HVAC at $2,000 to $6,500).
+Other providers set aggregate annual limits across all claims.
 These caps matter because major system replacements can easily exceed basic coverage limits.

 Older appliances may be subject to depreciation, meaning you might receive a prorated payout based on the item's age rather than full replacement value.
-A 12-year-old refrigerator might only qualify for 50% of replacement cost, requiring you to cover the difference.
+A 12-year-old refrigerator might only qualify for a partial payout, requiring you to cover the difference.
+Our home warranty coverage guide breaks down typical caps by provider.

 Standard plans typically exclude: